Form Covenant Partnerships

 We encourage local congregations and varied ministry settings, inspired and guided by the Holy Spirit, to form covenant partnerships with all who work for the common good in their local communities and throughout the world.

-One example of forming partnerships is the Together We Thrive ecumenical initiative focused on clergy leadership & development, funded by a grant from the Lilly Endowment.
+An example of forming partnerships with other religious traditions is the Together We Thrive initiative focused on clergy leadership & development, funded by a grant from the Lilly Endowment.
 It is a collaboration between the Southern New England Conference UCC, The Episcopal Diocese Of Western Massachusetts, And The New England Synod ELCA, Lutheran.

 The five-year initiative offers 4 programs: Professional Coaching, New Communities of Practice for ELCA and Episcopal clergy, Tending the Fire retreat series, and additional educational gatherings and events.

 The historic conferences of Southern New England each came into the new conference with existing international partnerships.